 There are a few ingredients that I get asked about frequently.
 Based on the evidence there’s no reason to avoid these ingredients.
 There might be random websites that say to avoid them, some of them I can’t even locate the websites but I get asked a lot.
 These ingredients are safe.

-• Hyaluronic Acid use during pregnancy: Hyaluronic acid is basically the same thing as Sodium Hyaluronate.
+Hyaluronic acid is basically the same thing as Sodium Hyaluronate

 I can’t figure out how this became an ingredient that is sometimes on no-no lists, because not only does your body already make a ton of it, but is a big molecule.
 Huge.
 It is so large that it just hangs out in the spot where it is made, much too large to get into cells, to pass through membranes or travel to other locations.

 Much is the same for any Hyaluronic Acid that you apply to the surface of the skin.
 Your skin has very tight membrane junctions between those cells on the surface.
 Hyaluronic Acid can’t get through and just sits there on the surface of the skin.
 I’m always very suspicious when a company tells me that their HA is different and can get it.
 It’s a big red flag.